janrothen/raspberry/led/README.md

 ```
 ## Installing

-Create symlink to utils in this directory, or imports won't work
+Create symlink to utils in this directory, or imports won't work.
 Configure the scripts: `config.conf`

 Follow the pigpio installation instructions: